neutronX/django-markdownx/README.md

 # Settings

-Place statics in your *settings.py* to override default values:
+Place settings in your *settings.py* to override default values:

 ```python
 #settings.py